 RELATED: Home Remedies For Your Dry Skin

 Well, what can you do to avoid looking like a real-life snowman?
-Follow these 5 tips!
+Follow these five tips from dermatologist Dr. Michelle Henry!

 1. Decrease Your Time In The Shower